Learn About the Cost of Living in Tucson, Arizona MSA

 How is it measured?

-The Bureau of Economic Analysis (BEA) calculates Regional Price Parities (RPPs) using data gathered for use in the Consumer Price Index.
-Major categories include housing, food, transportation, and education.
-Rent data and owner equivalent costs collected from the Census Bureau’s American Community Survey are also used in the construction of the RPPs.
-The expenditure weights for each category are constructed using data from the BLS Consumer Expenditure Survey and BEA Personal Consumption Expenditures.
-The RPPs are indexes that allow the comparison of prices across regions.
-RPPs are expressed as a percentage of the overall national price level for a given year, which is equal to 100.
-All expenditure classes (goods, rents, and other services) are compared to the U.S. total for all items.
+The Bureau of Economic Analysis (BEA) ) calculates Regional Price Parities (RPPs) using data collected for the Consumer Price Index, along with rent data and owner equivalent costs collected from the Census Bureau’s American Community Survey.
+Major expenditure categories include housing, goods, utilities, and other services.
+Expenditure weights are constructed using data from the BLS Consumer Expenditure Survey and BEA Personal Consumption Expenditures.
+RPPs are indices that allow prices to be compared across regions and are expressed relative to the national average, which equals 100 in each year.
 The Implicit Regional Price Deflator uses the same data but is adjusted to track price changes over time within a region.